Contextual Scenario Generation for Two-Stage Stochastic Programming

 In this experiment $K$ varies in $\{1,2,5\}$, along with the MMD regularization parameter $\lambda \in \{10^{-1}, 10^{0}, 10^{1}\}$ to determine how the proposed approaches compare against the benchmarks.
 The experiment consists of $n_{\text{trials}} = 20$ trials.
 In each trial, a training set of $n$ joint observations and the evaluation set of $n_{\text{eval}}$ contexts and conditional distributions are sampled.
 Each approach is trained and evaluated.
 For each trial and validation instance, the optimality gap for each method is calculated as

 \textbf{Results: } Figure \ref{fig:newsvendor} shows the cumulative distribution function (CDF) of the optimality gaps for each method by $K$ and $\lambda$ evaluated over the validation instances.
 If $(x,y)$ lies on the curve, the method achieves an optimality gap no more than $10^{x}$ on $100y\%$ of problems on the validation sets over all the trials.
-As expected, the quantile regression approach performs the best as it explicitly uses the samples to predict the closed-form solution to the contextual newsvendor problem.
-The MMD approach captures more of the value of the stochastic solution as $K$ is increased.
+As expected, the quantile regression approach performs best as it explicitly uses the samples to predict the closed-form solution to the contextual newsvendor problem.
+The MMD approach captures more of the VSS as $K$ increases.
 However, the MMD approach has the downside that when $K = 1$, it reduces to conditional mean estimation via least-squares and, as such, is unlikely to offer any value over the expected value solution on average (since the expected value solution is the associated Bayes optimal predictor).